gonfeco/tf4slurm/TUTORIALS/LaunchServer_NO_HOOKS/README.md

 			+task_index: index of local machine in the list of "ps" or "worker" (depending on job_type) in the ServerDictionary.
 	-lines 34-41: Creates the cluster and the Server for running TF in distributed way.
 Finally each local machine could be a "ps" or a "worker" (this is given by task_type):

-	ps (lines 44-45): if the machine is a "ps" then a parameter server is created.
+	-ps (lines 44-45): if the machine is a "ps" then a parameter server is created.
 	In this case the join method of the server is invoked.
 This method keeps the Distributed server TF running forever until user or queue system kills it
+	-workers (lines 46-47): Here users can add their TF code.
+Users needs to use tf.device with tf.train.replica_device_setter in order to automatically distribute bias, weigths and operations.
+A more complete example is provided in LaunchServer_with_HOOKS folder or in MNIST folder.

 **************************************************************************************************************************